ifebrand6/hypofriend-api/README.md

 		)

 ```
-NOTE: This returns a list of available finicial institutions and their burrowing  rate.
+NOTE: This returns a list of available financial institutions and their burrowing  rate.

 It throws a `HypofriendSaerverError` when either of the queries  are invalid or connection cannot be establish with the the Hypofriend api server.
 ```'